 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-Features: Whether in the classroom or online, students learn from teacher scholars with a wide range of academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark, and former USAID Assistant Administrator Paul Bonicelli.
-Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with the students entrusted to them.
+Features: Whether on campus or online, students learn from teacher scholars with academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark and former USAID Assistant Administrator Paul Bonicelli.
+Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with students.

-The M.A. in Government - International relations program prepares students for positions like diplomat and embassy staff, foreign service officer, non-governmental organization staff, or senate/house committee staff.
+The Master of Arts in Government with a focus in International Relations prepares students for careers in international relations and policy such as diplomat and embassy staff, foreign service officer, non-governmental organization staff, or senate/house committee staff.

 - Examine key policies germane to national security and terrorism issues.